Fujifilm X100F vs Ricoh WG-60

 It is notable that the X100F has a hotshoe, while the WG-60 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X100F and the WG-60 are recent models that are part of the current product line-up.
-The X100F replaced the earlier Fujifilm X100T, while the WG-60 followed on from the Ricoh WG-50.
+The WG-60 is a recent model that features in the current product line-up of Ricoh.
+In contrast, the X100F has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Ricoh websites.

 So what is the bottom line?
 Is the Fujifilm X100F better than the Ricoh WG-60 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.